MultiSafepay/docs/content/business/accounting/integrations/Yuki/integrations/duopact.md

 ## Connecting Duopact with MultiSafepay

-To connect Duopact with your MultiSafepay account, [contact duopact](https://www.duopact.nl/nl/contact/).
+To connect Duopact with your MultiSafepay account, see Duopact – [Contact](https://www.duopact.nl/nl/contact/).
 Provide Duopact with your MultiSafepay API key.
 They will set up a Yuki account for you.

 ## Using Duopact with MultiSafepay